Final Zone II

-Final Zone II is a run and gun action video game created by Wolf Team and published by Telenet Japan for the PC Engine on CD-ROM in Japan on March 23, 1990.
+Final Zone II is a run and gun video game created by Wolf Team and published by Telenet Japan for the TurboGrafx-16 on CD-ROM in Japan on March 23, 1990.
 It was later ported to the TurboGrafx-16 CD add-on in North America later that year by NEC.
 It is the official sequel to Final Zone.

 Gameplay

 In this game, the player takes control of one of five characters in a typical overhead run and gun style game.
 Unlike the original game, the player can shoot in 8 directions, and enemies have fixed starting positions and a fixed number of enemies in each part of the level.
 The game is designed for the player to shoot off-center from the player sprite, in order to mimic a more realistic shooting style.
 Levels in the game are either character paced or have vehicles which automatically scrolls across the screen, creating a vertically scrolling shooter level.

 The five characters that can be played as during the game each have slightly different weapons and advantages.
 This makes the strategy needed for each stage vary.
 Throughout the levels, players can pick up power ups such as special weapon ammunition, additional health, and extending the health bar.